the-mainak-banerjee/ipl-store/README.md

 * Filters List: Catagory of products(Jersy,Cap,Mask), Individual Teams Products, Price Range, Sort By Price and Product Name.
 * Clicking on clear filter will clear all the applied filters.
 Also if user log out the filters will be cleared.
 * If user add a filter before login then that filter will stay active after Login also.
+* Added Pagination in Product page to show all the products.
+Each page will display 6 Products.

 ### Cart and Wishlist Management:-